Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Proofs of Theorem A and variations

 one can conclude that $Q_1$ must have degree at least $d^m-d$ so that $\deg F_1Q_1 \ge d^m$. \end{ex}

+\begin{remark} In the proof above $\mu_0$ is derived from the section $\eta$ in Proposition ~\ref{invarians}.
+Since we have a fixed embedding $X\to\P^N$ we can get a slighly sharper constant $\mu_0'$.
+In fact, if $\omega'$ is an associated structure form we can replace $\eta$ in the proof by a section $\eta'$ such that $\eta'\tau^*\omega'$ is smooth, cf., Remark ~\ref{torsdag}.
+If $A'$ is the highest degree of the (in local coordinates) monomial $\tau^*\eta'$ then $\mu_0'=1+A'$.
+If $A$ is the maximal degree of $\tau^*\eta$ then $A\le (n-1)A'$.
+It follows that $\mu_0\le(n-1)\mu_0'$ so we can however gain at most a factor $n-1$ by considering the special embedding. \end{remark}

-In \cite{A8} is used a slight generalization of the Koszul complex to deal with a positive power $\J^\ell_f$ of $\J_f$, cf. \cite[p.~439]{EL}.
+In \cite{A8} is used a slight generalization of the Koszul complex to deal with a positive power $\J^\ell_f$ of $\J_f$, cf. \cite[p.~439]{EL}; this complex is a special case of the Eagon-Northcott complex, see, e.g., \cite[Appendix~2.6]{Eis}.
 The first mapping in the complex is the natural mapping $ E^{\otimes \ell}\to \C $ induced by the $f_j$.
 The associated residue current is the push-forward of currents like

 for $\ell\leq k\le\mu+\ell-1$.
-By an analogous proof we get the following generalization of Theorem~\ref{hickelsats}.
+By an analogous proof we get the following generalization of Theorem~A.